 With the computing power of modern phones, safety and security are equal to if not greater than that of a traditional plastic card, More notes.
 First, there's the protection provided by the phone's own user security.
 Going beyond that, "Wells Fargo Wallet uses a process called 'device binding' to help ensure that the contactless capability (the ability of your card to pay for a purchase without being scanned but by waving it in front of a reader) is linked to that device.
 If that 'link' is broken, the card transaction is deemed to be unauthentic and the transaction will be blocked," says More.
 Simply put, your ability to use Wells Fargo Wallet to pay on a mobile device is linked to your phone and your phone only.

 Safety extends beyond the phone

-The chip cards that Wells Fargo Bank has been and is currently issuing feature additional security features.
+The chip cards that Wells Fargo Bank has been and is currently issuing feature additional layer of security when used at a chip-enabled terminal.
 The interaction between terminal and chip makes it very difficult to replicate without an authentic card.

 But when you're shopping this holiday season, there's more to technology than just how you pay — it can help you stay vigilant, which is a good idea not just during the holidays, but year-round.
 "By signing up for alerts in Online Banking, customers can be alerted when a charge occurs, helping keep them in control and making them easily able to monitor their accounts," More says.

 As technology seemingly changes by the day, protection is an evolving process.
-"Beyond our zero-liability guarantee, it's important for our customers to know that we are using advanced technology to identify and block bad transactions in real-time on every card transaction," More says.
-"I cannot get into the details for security reasons, but our customers can rest assured that the best computer scientists in our company are working to keep our customers safe."
+"Beyond our zero-liability protection, it's important for our customers to know that we are using advanced technology to identify and block bad transactions in real-time on every card transaction," More says.
+"I cannot get into the details for security reasons, but our customers can rest assured that we have a talented team working diligently to help keep our customers safe."

 "As new technology emerges, we will continue to incorporate it into our strategy of helping our cardholders securely pay anytime, anywhere."